 Water conservation is one of the major challenges of the 21st century.
-The world population is growing fast, but the global water resources are staying the same.
+The world’s population is growing fast but global water resources are staying the same.
 However, there are a few behavioural insights and heuristics that we are able to use to help encourage greener behaviour and sustainable water consumption.

-In Cape Town, where water shortages are particularly severe, the local water supply company shows maps with water usage by house.
+In Cape Town, where water shortages are particularly severe, the local water supply company shows maps with water usage by each house.
 Here people can easily compare how much water they consume and how it relates to others.
-It also taps into the competition heuristic, which is the fact that we get extra motivation to act if the action is framed as part of a competition we will feel motivated to try harder.
-The power of this heuristic can be seen in many websites such as Viagogo, eBay or Booking.com which deliver messages suggesting that users should quickly buy a product before it’s taken by somebody else.
-Parents also use this strategy – instead of shouting on their children to sit quetly, they frame it as a competition between them: “which one of you will be able to stay quiet for longer?”.
+It also taps into the competition heuristic, where if something is framed as part of a competition we will feel motivated to try harder.
+The power of this heuristic can be seen in many websites such as Viagogo, eBay or Booking.com, which deliver messages suggesting that users should quickly buy a product before it is taken by somebody else.
+Parents also use this strategy when asking their children to be quiet – “which one of you will be able to stay quiet the longest?”.

 Another behavioural nudge that we can apply here is cognitive saliency.
 Cognitive saliency is a measure of how easily accessible given information is in our brains.
-The more salient a given concept is the more strongly it can influence thinking and behaviour.
-To build saliency of the water conservation problem we can visualise the amount of water customers use by for example inserting a picture of a dozen barrels or a small pool in a dedicated letter or a bill.
+The more salient a given concept is, the more likely it is to influence thinking and behaviour.
+To build saliency of the water conservation problem we can visualise the amount of water customers use, for example inserting a picture of a dozen barrels or a small pool in a dedicated letter or a bill.
 This can be then compared with 10 barrels that our neighbours use on average.
-Increasing the saliency of the water we consume will motivate people to be more careful.
+By increasing the saliency of the water consumed, we can motivate people to be more conscious.

-Finally, the conventional wisdom says that people are rational actors who will be most effectively influenced by facts and figures.
-Talking about how we are slowly destroying our planet is supposed to prompt customers to do some soul searching and reconsider their water habits… A large body of evidence, however, has shown that this view is flawed as people are more influenced by seemingly irrelevant factors.
-Rational arguments, however, can be effective by working in conjunction with behavioural nudges.
-People are motivated by the nudges, but then they feel obliged to invent post hoc rationalisations of their behaviour.
-Although we aren’t perfectly rational, we want to see ourselves as rational.
+Finally, behavioural science studies show that our decisions can be irrational and can be heavily impacted by external factors.
+However, rational arguments can definitely be effective when working in conjunction with behavioural nudges.
+People are motivated by behavioural nudges, but then they feel obliged to rationalise their behaviour.
+Although we aren’t perfectly rational, this is how we want to see ourselves.
 By delivering relevant facts and figures we can facilitate the post-rationalising process and further reinforce the conservation behaviour.